surpluscode/det_sker/README.md

 # Testing
 We use rspec for model and controller tests and FactoryGirl for stubbing.
-Travis is running Continuous Integration and giving us pleasant/unpleasant news about our test suite.
+[Codeship](https://www.codeship.io/projects/30535) is running Continuous Integration and Continuous Deployment of the master branch to [staging](http://thawing-dawn-8343.herokuapp.com/).
-We are currently investigating using Codeship/Heroku to do Continuous Deployment to a staging environment.
-It is proving troublesome.